wilstermanz/space-bubbles/README.md

 **Main goals**
 - [ ] A scoring system
-- [ ] Simple graphics
+- [X] Simple graphics
-- [ ] Infinite level length where
+- [ ] Infinite level length
-- [ ] The speed increases over time to increase difficulty
+- [X] The speed increases over time to increase difficulty

 **Stretch goals**
 - [ ] Graphics and animation upgrades
-- [ ] Colorful bubbles!
+- [X] Colorful bubbles!
-- [ ] Colorful bullets!
+- [X] Colorful bullets!
-- [ ] Bullets can only pop bubble of like colors
+- [X] Bullets can only pop bubble of like colors
 - [ ] Sounds!
 - [ ] Levels with increasing difficulty
-- [ ]  Bubble speed increases if the player makes a mistake
+- [X] Bubble speed increases if the player makes a mistake
 - [ ] Local leaderboard using file storage
 - [ ] A high score celebration!
 - [ ] An API call to do ...something

 **Stretch stretch goals**
 - [ ] Global leaderboard